 Whether it’s getting information from visitors such as their email or increasing sales on your website, conversion rates are an important metric for businesses.
 To give you the best chance of success, website performance needs to take center stage.
 By using adaptive design, you can improve page load times and deliver personalized experiences in a scalable way.

-Looking for the best method to get a detailed view of all traffic to your site at device level?
-You can use DeviceAtlas device detection solution and start your trial at no cost.
+Looking for the best method to get a detailed view of all device traffic to your website or app?
+Use DeviceAtlas device detection solution and start your trial at no cost.